Raise your hand if you have ever been personally victimized by an overflowing, cluttered, anxiety-inducing inbox…

 2. Unsubscribe

-62% of all email we receive is not important.
-Yet, these emails overflow our digital space, create too much mind-clutter, and without adding much value to our lives.
+62% of all emails we receive is not important.
+Yet, these emails overflow our digital space and create unnecessary mind-clutter without adding much value to our lives.
 Processing irrelevant emails individually also wastes our precious time and attention.

 3. Try inbox-zero

-If you were to have hundreds of pages of paper documents piled up on our desk, you would feel overwhelmed at the clutter, but because email clutter lives on in the digital space, we believe it doesn’t have the same impact on how we feel about our space.
-But, it is taking mental space.
+If you were to have hundreds of pages of paper emails piled up on your desk, waiting for your attention, you would feel overwhelmed;.
+But because email clutter lives on in the digital space, we believe it doesn’t have the same impact on our brain.
+However, it is taking the same mental and psychological toll as it were paper clutter.
+I suffer from email anxiety and that means I always have unread emails I am ignoring responding to, or processing, to get it to unread or deleted zones, and reaching Inbox Zero.

 The simplest way to organize your email is to set up folders for various categories of information in a similar way you do for your paper files.
 You can create folders for various subjects or people or types of messages and archive them accordingly.

 I am an email junkie, and tend to hold onto emails forever.
-Having specific folders means, those emails can live in a specific folder without cluttering my inbox, but I don’t feel anxious about deleting emails I feel the need to keep.
-To keep things simple, I have two folders.
-Receipts, bills, online orders, etc. go in the “Personal” folder, and anything related to my newsletter/blog goes into “Business.”
-I do the same for Work email, having no more than four folders to organize emails.
-I use the search function to look things up.
-Having too many folders can become counter-productive by wasting time and creating unnecessary clutter.
+Having specific folders means those emails can live in a specific folder without cluttering my inbox, but I don’t feel anxious about deleting emails I want to keep.
+To keep things simple, I have two folders organized by the year.
+Receipts, bills, online orders, etc. go in the “Personal 2020” folder, and anything related to my newsletter/blog goes into “Business 2020″ folder.
+If things don’t fit into neither category, I can delete them without feeling guilty.
+I do the same for work emails too, with no more than four folders to organize my inbox.
+The search function is excellent for finding specific emails, which means I don’t need to be super specific with the folders I create.
+Having too many folders can become counter-productive by creating its own unnecessary clutter.

 Inbox When Ready is a Chrome extension that batch process your email on a regular schedule and minimize the total time you spend in your inbox.
 It is a great tool to create boundaries to improve your inbox flow and reduce stress and increase focus.
-Boundaries can be either physical or mental, and are very unique to each individual.
-You can set boundaries by committing to not checking your work email when you are not at work, and so on.
+Boundaries can be either physical or mental and are very unique to each individual- What do you need to feel in control of your attention when dealing with email?
+For instance, can you commit to not checking your work email when you are not at work?
+I log off work email every Friday at 5:00pm, pack away my work devices and don’t even think about work email until 9:00am Monday morning.

 Until next time,